KoljaB/TurnVoice/README.md

   Currently does too many synthesis tries per sentence fragment.
 Can be done better.
 - Grab clone voice from another youtube video.

+## License

+The project is under [Coqui Public Model License 1.0.0](https://coqui.ai/cpml).

-Note: Make sure to comply with both YouTube's terms of service and copyright laws as well as Coqui's [Public Model License 1.0.0](https://coqui.ai/cpml) when using this tool.
+Make sure to comply with both YouTube's terms of service and copyright laws as well as Coqui's [Public Model License 1.0.0](https://coqui.ai/cpml) when using this tool.